dwani-ai/dwani-android/README.md

         Connect an Android device or start an emulator.
         Click Run > Run 'app' or press Shift+F10.

-Contributing
-Contributions are welcome!
-To contribute:

-    Fork the repository.
-    Create a feature branch (git checkout -b feature/your-feature).
-    Commit changes (git commit -m 'Add your feature').
-    Push to the branch (git push origin feature/your-feature).
-    Open a pull request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.